jekyllgrim/ZScript_Basics/Defining_ZScript_classes.md

 ### Creating a weapon with a reload mechanic

 Weapons with a reload mechanic are very common.
-Usually to achieve that a special "magazine" ammo type is defined and is used as `AmmoType1` while the reserve ammo is defined as `AmmoType2`.
+Usually to achieve that a special "magazine" ammo type is defined and is used as `AmmoType` while the reserve ammo is defined as `AmmoType2`.
 A `Reload` state sequence is used to handle the reload mechanics.
 Here's an example of a modified Doom Pistol with a reload mechanic:

 ```cs
 class PistolWithReload : Pistol //it's based on the existing Pistol, so it inherits all of its properties